 SVRA Events Draw Crowds

 Volunteers are always needed to help at SVRA events.
-See the event details on this page, and notices on the Home and Committees/Volunteer page.
-Additional details about events may be found under City Initiatives
+See the event details on this page, and notices on the Home and Committees page.
+Additional details about municipal activities and events may also be found under Initiatives and information about local services and facilities in the Neighbours section.

 Have an idea for an event?
 Contact: seatonvillageto@gmail.com